ab4d/Ab4d.SharpEngine.Samples/README.md

 - **Ab4d.SharpEngine.Samples.Maui**
   This solution uses a NET Maui and can work on Windows, Android, macOS and iOS.
-  Compiling for Windows, Android and macOS requires .Net 7 or newer.
+  Compiling for Windows, Android and macOS requires .Net 8.
-  Compiling for iOS requires .Net 8 (at the time of writing this preview7 is required).
   Because Vulkan is not natively supported on macOS and iOS, the MoltenVK library is required to translate the Vulkan calls to Molten API calls.
   See "Building for macOS and iOS" section for more information on how to compile for macOS and iOS.